xvik/dropwizard-guicey/src/doc/docs/guide/lifecycle.md

 There are two options to solve this:

-* use `@LazyBinding`: bean instance will not be created together with guice context (when `MultivaluedParameterExtractorProvider` is not available), and creation will be initiated by HK, when binding could be resolved.
+* use `@LazyBinding`: bean instance will not be created together with guice context (when `MultivaluedParameterExtractorProvider` is not available), and creation will be initiated by HK2, when binding could be resolved.
-* or use `@HK2Managed` this will delegate instance management to HK, but still guice services [may be injected](configuration.md#hk-bridge).
+* or use `@HK2Managed` this will delegate instance management to HK2, but still guice services [may be injected](configuration.md#hk2-bridge).

 In other cases simply wrap jersey specific bindings into `Provider`.